“Can I really trust my treatment team?” This was a looming thought during my time in intensive outpatient treatment for an eating disorder.

 Give up control?
 No way, no how.

 I’m not the kind of person who can trust that others will do what is best for me.
 I have always struggled with letting others help me, especially when it comes to my health.

 Recognizing this doesn’t mean that giving up control was easy.
-I cried after almost every session with my dietician.
+I cried after almost every session with my dietitian.

-Every session I was heard things that I thought were “unfair,” “unnecessary” or “too extreme.”
+Every session I heard things I thought were “unfair,” “unnecessary” or “too extreme.”

 But then I stepped back and realized something: they do understand.